glycerine/arogue/README.md

 NB: Initially we were targeting scheme, but R is a better choice, it turns out.
 The scheme facilities for inspecting data and plotting just don't compare.
 We plan to hook the parser/translator up to Rserve shortly.
 Presently it displays the translation without evaluating it.

-About the name arogue?
-It just sounds cool.
-And backwards it stands for Environment Using Go Over R by Aten.

 MIT or Apache2 license.